Home > IoT > How to Remote Access IoT SSH over the Internet

 More importantly, this also means port scanners or hackers from the internet cannot access your IoT device SSH server port.

-If you don’t want to access your IoT device from the browser and you want to access it using your SSH client (Eg: PuTTY, SecureCRT) then follow the instructions below.
+If you don’t want to remotely SSH access your IoT device from the SocketXP web portal and you want to access it using your favorite third-party SSH and SFTP/SCP client software such as OpenSSH SSH/SFTP/SCP client, PuTTY, Filezilla, SecureCRT then follow the instructions below.

 First download and install the regular SocketXP agent software on your accessing device (such as a laptop running Windows or Mac OS).
+This is in-addition to installing the agent in your IoT device, we did in the previous section.
+Why?
+Hint: Imagine a VPN client connecting to a VPN server.

 Next, configure the agent to run in slave mode using the command option “–iot-slave” as shown in the example below.